railwayapp/docs/src/docs/tutorials/deploy-an-otel-collector-stack.md

     *This is the port that serves the UI.
 Setting this variable allows you to access the Jaeger UI from your browser*
 - In the Settings tab, rename the service `Jaeger`
 - Click `Deploy` to apply and deploy the service
-- In the service settings, under Networking, click `Generate Domain`
+- In the Settings tab, under Networking, click `Generate Domain`

 You should be able to acess the Jaeger UI by clicking on the service domain.